dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS/README.md

 and then `cd ../` back to the top-level directory, and add and commit the updated `dms-vep-pipeline-3` submodule.
 You can also make changes to the [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3) that you commit back to that repo.

+### Additional steps specific to this pipeline
+In addition to the main [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), there are some custom `snakemake` rules in [custom_rules.smk](custom_rules.smk) and the associated notebooks in [./notebooks/](notebooks) that run some rules and analyses specific to this repo.

+### Multinomial logistic clade growth data
+An analysis by Ben Murrell of SARS-CoV-2 clade growth using multinomial logistic models in the repo at [https://github.com/MurrellGroup/MultinomialLogisticGrowth](https://github.com/MurrellGroup/MultinomialLogisticGrowth) is added as a submodule in this repo, and is used in some of the analyses.

 ### Configuration and running the pipeline
 The configuration for the pipeline is in [config.yaml](config.yaml) and the files in [./data/](data) referenced therein.
 To run the pipeline, do: